Strict local martingales and bubbles: C adl ag strictly positive strict local martingales

-As noted in \cite{newkind} the filtration $\tilde{\F}_t=\sigma(X_s,s\leq t)$, where $X_t(\omega)=\omega(t)$ is the coordinate process on the space $C(\R_+,\R_+)$ of non-explosive non-negative continuous functions, is not a standard system.
-However, it will be seen below that when dealing with strict local martingales it is natural to work on the space of all non-negative continuous processes that stay at infinity once they reach infinity, $C_\infty(\R_+,\ol{\R}_+)$, where $\ol{\R}_+=\R_+\cup\{\infty\}$ is endowed with the usual one-point compactification topology.
-As noted in example (6.3) in \cite{exit} the filtration generated by the coordinate process on this space is indeed a standard system.
+As noted in \cite{newkind}, the filtration $\tilde{\mathcal {F}}_t=\sigma (X_s,s\leq t)$, where $X_t(\omega)=\omega(t)$ is the coordinate process on the space $C(\mathbb{R}_+,\mathbb{R}_+)$ of nonexplosive nonnegative continuous functions, is not a standard system.
+However, it will be seen below that when dealing with strict local martingales it is natural to work on the space of all $\overline{\mathbb{R}}_+=\mathbb {R}_+\cup\{\infty\} $-valued processes that are continuous up to some time $\alpha\in [0,\infty]$ and constant afterward.
+As noted in example (6.3) in \cite{exit}, the filtration generated by the coordinate process on this space is indeed a standard system.
 More generally, we have the following lemma.
-Recall that for any $(\F_t)_{t \geq 0}$-stopping time $\tau$ the sigma-algebra $\F_{\tau-}$ is defined as